michaelge21/michaelge21/README.md

 # hello! my name is michael ge (he/him); nice to meet you.

 I'm an aspiring, self-taught front-end developer.
 I'm reskilling after lots of time spent in psychology, education, and organizational development.
-I like to set goals, proven to be a powerful motivational factor in educational psych literature, and here are some of those goals:
+I like to set goals, proven to be a powerful motivational factor in educational psych literature, and here are some loose goals:

 ## In fourty years,
 I want to look back on my work and tell myself, genuinely, that I did the best I could for those around me.